toddstoffer/toddstoffer.github.io-old/_posts/2016-07-02-Archive-It-Partner-2016.md

 ## What's Next?

-* Shift Focus from Producion Crawls to Test Crawls
+* Shift Focus from Production Crawls to Test Crawls
      - Identify Seed Scoping Issues Earlier
      - Shift more QA to beginning of process
 * Add additional functionality